-Legal Challenges to the ‘Hostile Environment’
+Challenging the ‘Hostile Environment’

 MRN contested the data-sharing agreement between the Home Office, NHS Digital and the Department of Health, which had been drawn up in secret in November 2016.
-It enabled the sharing of confidential patient information by the NHS with the Home Office for immigration enforcement purposes. in May 2018, the Government announced it would suspend the data-sharing agreement pending amendments, and the legal challenge was placed on hold.
+It enabled the sharing of confidential patient information by the NHS with the Home Office for immigration enforcement purposes.
+In May 2018, the Government announced it would suspend the data-sharing agreement pending amendments, and the legal challenge was placed on hold.
 Later in November 2018, the data sharing agreement was withdrawn completely.
-This was our small but significant contribution to the creation of kink in the ‘hostile environment’ armour.
+This was our small but significant contribution to the creation of kink in the ‘hostile environment’